domschl/ALU_Net/README.md

 <img align="right" width="300" src="https://github.com/domschl/ALU_Net/blob/main/resources/ALU.png">

 The neural network is expected to learn arithmetic and logic operations between two unsigned 15 bit integers.
 The possible operations are: `+`, `-`, `/` (integer division), `*`, `%` (modulo), `AND` boolean bitwise AND, `OR` boolean bitwise OR, '`XOR` boolean bitwise XOR and the comparators `=`, `<`, `>`, `!=`.
-Each integer is encoded as 16 input neurons [only 15 bits are currently used, positive ints only -- this might change] (`0.0` level for bit zero, `1.0` level for bit one), the operation is encoded binary as 12 neurons (onhot encoding for the 12 opcodes).
+Each integer is encoded as 16 input neurons [only 15 bits are currently used, positive ints only -- this might change] (`0.0` level for bit zero, `1.0` level for bit one), the operation is encoded binary as 12 neurons (one-hot encoding for the 12 opcodes).
 The result of the network is a 32 bit integer again binary encoded.
 The value `True` is encoded as `0b1111111111111111`, `False` is `0b0000000000000000`.
 The input vector has dimension 44 (`2*16 + 12`), the output has dimension 32.